dat-ecosystem/dat/docs/whitepaper.md

 Current version is now 7b13de1bd942a0cbfc2721d9e0b9a4fa5a076517
 ```

 Blob data can be written just like tabular data using `dat write`.
-Blob data and tabular data are kept separate inside of each dataset -- tabular data is written to leveldb while binary data is written to a content addressable blob object store.
+Blob data and tabular data are kept separate -- tabular data is written to leveldb while binary data is written to a content addressable blob store.
 Each of these are modular and can be replaced with S3, SQL-variants, and other backends.

 ### 3.2 Indexing and updating